arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Is developing software an art, a craftsmanship or an engineering endeavour?
 Your opinion.
 * "People who like this also like... ".
 How would you implement this feature in an e-commerce shop?
 * Why are corporations slower than startups in innovating?
+* Why is it said that cryptography is not something you should try to invent or design yourself?

 ####[[↑]](#toc) <a name='patterns'>Questions about Design Patterns:</a>